iSlammedMyKindle/twitchToDiscordBot/readme.md

 * `T2D_HTTPS_KEYPATH` - where your .key is for the ssl certificate
 * `T2D_HTTPS_CERTPATH` - the path for the .crt
 * `T2D_HTTPS_PASSPHRASE` - the passphrase for the .crt

+# Credits

+@iSlammedMyKindle - Codebase owner
+@AceLikesGhosts - converting the project to TS, replies, converting the project *again*, but instead from tmi.js to twurple